AlexH2006/Y10-Design-Visualization/README.md

 # Code:
 There are two different versions of codes (Tree_Income.py and Tree_Income_population.py).
 However, the key ideas are the same.

+1. Each dot represents 3,000,000 goes to a secondary school
+2. Each white margin repsentes a decade.
+The inner-most ring represents data from 1970 to 1980.
+3. The color of the dot represents the country income suggested in the legend.

+Difference between two versions:
+In Tree_Income.py, the mean value for random_angle is fixed in Guassian Random Numbers.
+In Tree_Income_population.py, the differce between adjacent mean value for random_angle is calculated proportional to the number of dots being dropped, which makes it more visually appealing.

 # References:
 1. Cruz, P., Wihbey, J., Ghael, A., Costa, S., Chao, R., & Shibuya, F. (n.d.).
 VISAP’18, Annotated portfolios and annotated projects.
 Retrieved December 20, 2022, from https://web.northeastern.edu/naturalizing-immigration-dataviz/download/portfolio-camera-ready.pdf
 2. The World Bank.
 (2019).
 Population ages 0-14 (% of total population) | Data.
 Worldbank.org. https://data.worldbank.org/indicator/SP.POP.0014.TO.ZS